-- As it accumulates multiple poison cells, it can be even more dangerous that the Portuguese man o’war itself.
+- As it accumulates multiple poison cells, it can be even more dangerous than the Portuguese man o’war itself.

 The Pacific black dragon [Uses melanin pigment to blend into the darkness]

-- It has a large head with prominent, sharp, and curved teeth.
+- It has a large head with prominent, sharp, curved teeth.

 - This fish is a predator.